Python Installation and Setup Guide

 Windows 10: C:\Users\<your-username>\Anaconda3\

 Go for this in-depth job-oriented Python Training in Hyderabad now!

 You are done with the successful installation of Python and Anaconda in our system, Now let’s set up Jupyter Notebook.

-- To launch Jupyter Notebook via command line, simply open our Anaconda Windows Command Prompt.
+- To launch Jupyter Notebook via the command line, simply open our Anaconda Windows Command Prompt.
 Here, type and run Jupiter Notebook

 - A Jupyter Notebook dashboard will open on our default Youb browser